 - Ernst & Young offers a university bursary scheme for students interested in working in consultancy and accountancy.
 Some recent leavers are being supported through this programme.

-- Alumnae -LEH has strong links with alumnae in a wide range of career fields who help by mentoring students, returning to talk to pupils at the annual Careers Evening and sometimes offering work experience.
+- Alumnae - LEH has strong links with alumnae in a wide range of career fields who help by mentoring students, returning to talk to pupils at the annual Careers Evening and sometimes offering work experience.

-- Introduction to Work Experience: From the Upper Fifth onwards, all girls are encouraged to arrange work experience and they take part in some superb professional placements.
+- Introduction to Work Experience: From the Upper Fifth onwards, all pupils are encouraged to arrange work experience and they take part in some superb professional placements.
 A number of students apply for formal programmes, with well-known companies such as BP, McKinsey, PwC, Goldman Sachs and the National Physical Laboratory, as well as Insight Days run by investment banks, consultancy firms, and museums.
 Entry to these programmes can be competitive, but students are supported through the application process by the LEH Work Experience Co-ordinator.
 Other students found placements within a very wide range of careers such as the Arts, Marketing, the Law, the Digital Sector, Science and Finance.

 Making decisions about my future was daunting but I felt really supported throughout the process.
 The guidance offered was excellent.